rewardenv/reward/docs/configuration/reporting.md

 ## Web Interface

-Allure reports are available with your Web Browser on `allure` subdomain (eg. `https://allure.magento2.test/`).
+Allure reports are available with your Web Browser on `allure` subdomain (e.g. `https://allure.magento2.test/`).
 Reports are generated with 5 seconds interval.

 ![Example Report generated with Allure](screenshots/allure-reporting.png)